 The Yale Drama Series is an annual, international competition for emerging playwrights.
-The winner is awarded the David Charles Horn Prize of $10,000, publication of the winning play by Yale University Press and a staged reading.
-The reading of the 2013 winning play will take place at Lincoln Center Theater in New York City.
+The winner is awarded the David Charles Horn Prize of $10,000, publication of the winning play by Yale University Press and a staged reading at Lincoln Center Theater in New York City.

 Winners are chosen by the preeminent playwrights of our time.
 Edward Albee served as the Series’ inaugural judge (2007-2008), followed by Sir David Hare (2009-2010), John Guare (2011-2012), Marsha Norman (2013-2014) and Nicholas Wright (2015-2016).